JeffKoMS/content-dev/learn-PR/implement-data-operations-azure-managed-redis/includes/4-implement-data-operations.md

 ### Use connection pooling

-The redis-py library automatically uses connection pooling, but you can configure it for optimal performance.
+The `redis` library automatically uses connection pooling, but you can configure it for optimal performance.

 ```python
 # Create a connection pool